bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Say we add a new open-source application, like rngd.
 We can add data regarding settings, services, and configuration-files of the application to our data model.

-In this case, we can use the existing helper `AddSettingMigration`.
+In this case, we can use the existing helper `AddSettingsMigration`.
 It doesn't need to do anything on upgrade, because the new key will be populated by its default value.
 On downgrade, it removes the setting, so that the old data store model doesn't see an unexpected key and reject the data.